anders-biostat/sleepwalk/index.md

 	<iframe src="examples/comp_emb.html"></iframe>
 </div>

 The main idea is the same: you move the mouse over an embedding and colour shows you the real distance from the current point to all others.
 But now you see distances from the same point on the other embedding as well.
 This allows you immediately identify the same clusters from both visualisations and gives you an easy way to compare two (or more if you want) dimensionality reduction techniques applied to your data.

 ## Compare two sets of samples

-You can also use `sleepwalk` to compare not only different embeddings for the same data, but also to compare different samples.
+You can use `sleepwalk` to compare not only different embeddings for the same data, but also to compare different samples.
 As example data we use here glioma samples from two patients (out of six, presented in the paper) by Filbin et al. (*Developmental and oncogenic programs in H3K27M gliomas dissected by single-cell RNA-seq*, [Science, 360:6386](https://doi.org/10.1126/science.aao4750), 2018).
 Again, single-cell transcriptomics has been used to study each sample, and again we have used t-SNE to visualise them.